5 Ways to Optimise Your Shopify Store for Customer Service

 A great alternative to the above would be to offer SMS Chat support where you have customers complete an SMSBump contact form, this will allow the conversation to organically continue via text message allowing both you and the customers to read and respond when possible.

 Plus, you will then have their phone number to use for future promotions and marketing.

 5. Contact preferences

 Many companies collect email addresses, with the use of smart popups or widgets funnelling them into their flows and funnels in the hope of converting them into customers at a later date.
-According to statistics from Klaviyo, the average email welcome flow converts at 3.04%.
+According to statistics, the average email welcome flow converts at 3.04%.